A Taste of Tallinn

 Estonian cuisine sometimes means more than just a warm, full belly.
 Black rye bread, for example, has such significance to Estonians that their version of "bon appetit" is "jätku leiba," or "may your bread last."
 A tradition begun in hard times demands that an Estonian who drops his bread on the floor not only eat it, but kiss it.

+Arriving by cruise ship?
 Please exit the cruise port gates to meet your guide.
-Please look for our GoBe Representative with the displayed logo sign.
+Please look for our tour representative with the displayed logo sign.

 As in any other touristic place, please be careful with your personal belongings.
 Recommended local shopping items: wool, linen, limestone, juniper.